japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveAliases.md

 `ResolveAliases` is a logical resolution rule that the link:spark-sql-Analyzer.adoc#ResolveAliases[logical query plan analyzer] uses to <<apply, FIXME>> in an entire logical query plan.

-Technically, `ResolveAliases` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ResolveAliases` is just a link:spark-sql-catalyst-Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.

 `ResolveAliases` is part of link:spark-sql-Analyzer.adoc#Resolution[Resolution] fixed-point batch of rules.